robinrob/console-writer/README.md

 Detail on setting and using options is covered below.

+For more on ConsoleWriter, check out my [blog post](https://rsmith.io/blog/console-writer-jquery-plugin/) about it.

 ## Options
 Below is a table showing all current options, their effects, default values and supported methods for setting their values. **Option names should be prefixed with cw- when they are set using HTML element attributes.**